Beautiful Wood and Wire Fence Designs and Options

 Woven wire mesh uses heavier gauge wire strands.
 Therefore making it stronger than welded wire.
 Also, a special knot ties the strands together at intersecting points.
 As a result, allowing woven wire to be stretched tighter than welded wire.

-However, this only works when the wire mesh infill will be stretched in a continuous line on your wood wire fence.
+However, this only works when the wire mesh infill will be stretched in a continuous line on your wood and wire fence.

 Welded Steel Cattle Panels